bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 **Tim Ruffing**: 00:23:21

 So first of all, we need to look at the different types of `protocols`, what you call `advanced signing protocols`.
-I think like the most popular, in a sense, type of construction so far is `multi-signatures` which are probably also known as `N of N` signatures.
+I think like the most popular, in a sense, type of construction so far is multisignatures which are probably also known as N-of-N signatures.
-So I mean there's some kind of, we need to talk about the terminology here, because when people in the Bitcoin space say `multi-sig`, they typically don't make a distinction between `N of N` `multi-sig` where you have like n users, they all have public keys, but you require all of them to agree to give a signature, so it's really like `N of N` versus this, what I call `T of N` `multi-sig`, where T is some other arbitrary number that can be smaller than N.
+So I mean there's some kind of, we need to talk about the terminology here, because when people in the Bitcoin space say multisig, they typically don't make a distinction between N-of-N multisig where you have like n users, they all have public keys, but you require all of them to agree to give a signature, so it's really like N-of-N versus this, what I call T-of-N multisig, where T is some other arbitrary number that can be smaller than N.
-So like say we have a, we could have a `2 of 3` at this table here where we like have a set, We have a key that represents the three of us, but you would only need the agreement of two of us to actually sign it.
+So like say we have a, we could have a 2-of-3 at this table here where we like have a set, We have a key that represents the three of us, but you would only need the agreement of two of us to actually sign it.

 **Pieter Wuille**: 00:24:26

-In the cryptography world, those are known as `threshold signatures`, while `multi-signatures` are the `N of N` case.
+In the cryptography world, those are known as `threshold signatures`, while multisignatures are the N-of-N case.

 **Tim Ruffing**: 00:24:32

-So there's this difference in terminology between like, if you look at an academic paper when it says `multi-signature`, it always only means this `N of N` case.
+So there's this difference in terminology between like, if you look at an academic paper when it says `multisignature`, it always only means this N-of-N case.
-And when it says `threshold signature`, it means `T of N` for some arbitrarily.
+And when it says `threshold signature`, it means T-of-N for some arbitrarily.
-Whereas in Bitcoin, when you say `multi-sig`, you usually mean any of these.
+Whereas in Bitcoin, when you say multisig, you usually mean any of these.

 **Adam Jonas**: 00:24:50

-Okay, so `multi-sigs`, let's say, are `N of N`, we'll use the proper terminology, and there's `T of N` `threshold signatures`, and `MuSig` is supporting `N of N`.
+Okay, so multisigs, let's say, are N-of-N, we'll use the proper terminology, and there's T-of-N `threshold signatures`, and `MuSig` is supporting N-of-N.

 **Tim Ruffing**: 00:25:05